+'''

-testfixtures.compare(x, y, prefix=None, suffix=None, raises=True, recursive=True, strict=False, comparers=None, \\kw)
+testfixtures.compare(x, y, prefix=None, strict=False, comparers=None, kw)

+'''

-Compare the two arguments passed either positionally or using explicit expected and actual keyword paramaters.
-An AssertionError will be raised if they are not the same.
+Compare the two supplied arguments and raise an AssertionError if they are not the same.
 The AssertionError raised will attempt to provide descriptions of the differences found.

-Any other keyword parameters supplied will be passed to the functions that end up doing the comparison.
+Any keywords parameters supplied will be passed to the functions that ends up doing the comparison.
 See the API documentation below for details of these.

-- prefix If provided, in the event of an AssertionError being raised, the prefix supplied will be prepended to the message in the AssertionError. - suffix If provided, in the event of an AssertionError being raised, the suffix supplied will be appended to the message in the AssertionError. - raises If False, the message that would be raised in the AssertionError will be returned instead of the exception being raised. - recursive If True, when a difference is found in a nested data structure, attempt to highlight the location of the difference. - strict If True, objects will only compare equal if they are of the same type as well as being equal. - comparers If supplied, should be a dictionary mapping types to comparer functions for those types.
+- prefix If provided, in the event of an AssertionError being raised, the prefix supplied will be prepended to the message in the AssertionError. - recursive If True, when a difference is found in a nested data structure, attempt to highlight the location of the difference.
+Defaults to True. - strict If True, objects will only compare equal if they are of the same type as well as being equal.
+Defaults to False. - comparers If supplied, should be a dictionary mapping types to comparer functions for those types.
 These will be added to the global comparer registry for the duration of this call.